jaspreet1388/cst8918-w25-lab12/docs/6_2-terraform-integration.md

 The second workflow will run integration tests on the Terraform configuration.
 This will include running `terraform init`, `terraform plan`, and `tflint` to check for common errors and best practices.
 These are more computationally expensive than the static tests, so they will only be run on _pull requests_ or push to the _main branch_.

+> [!TIP]
-You could also include any Terratest tests in this workflow, but we will not be using Terratest in this lab.
+> You could also include any Terratest tests in this workflow, but we will not be using Terratest in this lab.

 Create a new GitHub Actions workflow in the `.github/workflows` folder called `infra-ci-cd.yml`.

 Add the following content to the file.

 <details><summary>Show workflow details</summary>